-Nonetheless, given rising domestic pushback and a cacophony of competing voices, strong policy support for the necessary continued reform may be lacking.
-Combine this with the unpalatable economic consequences of further internationalisation, and it appears that breathless commentary about the rise of the renminbi is misplaced.
-The renminbi’s ascent looks distinctly anaemic.
+- Given rising domestic pushback, a cacophony of competing voices and the unpalatable economic consequences of further internationalisation, it appears that breathless commentary about the rise of the renminbi is misplaced.

 Anaemic ascent: why China's currency is far from going global

 ‘What is needed is a roadmap with a stronger and more flexible exchange rate, more effective liquidity and monetary management, with higher quality supervision and regulation, with a more well-developed financial market, with flexible deposit and lending rates, and finally with the opening up of the capital account… If all that happens, there is no reason why the renminbi will not reach the status of a reserve currency occupying a position on par with China’s economic status’.